What can I do with a business law degree? Skills and career options

 Contract law also reveals how agreements can be binding, even without actual written contracts.

 No doubt this is a precedent that will be relevant to many landlords during the COVID-19 pandemic.
 Understanding contract law is critical for business managers in the housing, construction and other commercial sectors.

-Australian Consumer Law is a uniform law that applies to all businesses that sell or provide services to consumers.
+Australian Consumer Law applies to all businesses that sell or provide services to consumers.
 It provides every consumer in Australia with protection from misleading practices, unconscionable conduct and unfair terms in contracts.
-As Schedule 2 of the Competition and Consumer Act 2010, it’s federal law that applies to all states and territories – and therefore all businesses.
+According to Schedule 2 of the Competition and Consumer Act 2010, it’s federal law that applies to all states and territories – and therefore all businesses.

-Heinz found itself on the wrong side of consumer law because its packaging for a kid’s snack said “99 percent fruit and veg”.
-The treats were actually more than 60 percent sugar – so the packaging was deemed to be misleading consumers into thinking the contents were healthy.
+Heinz found itself on the wrong side of consumer law because its packaging for children snack read “99 per cent fruit and veg.”
+The treats were actually more than 60 per cent sugar.
+The packaging was deemed to have misled consumers into thinking the contents were healthy.

 What job roles/industries benefit from a business law degree?